 In today’s food blog writing post, I will be discussing the importance of authenticity as a blogger.

-In my last post, I talked about the need to establish a connection with your readers.
+In my last post, I talked about the need to establish a connection with your readers and standing out through your voice.
 Your writing should trigger an emotional response from your readers, such as joy, excitement, nostalgia, laughter, etc. You want them to feel something, whatever that something may be.
 But here’s the deal…the connection must be an authentic one.
-If you try to mimic another’s writing style, your readers will notice!
+If you try to mimic someone else, your readers will notice!

-When you find your voice and write from your heart, you’ll attract the audience you are looking for.
+When you find your unique writing voice, you’ll attract the audience you are looking for.
 Your blog is just that…your blog.
 So, keep it that way.
 Your posts are about your recipes and your experiences, not someone else’s.
 Readers aren’t looking for a carbon copy of another blogger.